PLUMBING LICENSING

 How do I stay up to date with plumbing codes?

-The Indiana Association of Plumbing Heating and Cooling Contractors (IAPHCC) offers workshops and conferences to help plumbers stay up to date with plumbing codes.
-You also can learn about these codes through online courses and vocational schools.
+The Indiana Association of Plumbing Heating and Cooling Contractors (IAPHCC) offers workshops and conferences to help plumbers stay current with state plumbing codes.
+Many vocational schools and online courses also provide code updates.

 What resources are available in the plumbing industry?